-- the new type is called T';

-- ρ is the type of x (inferred);

-- S is $\lambda x.\phi$;

-- constants Abs_T and Rep_T are automatically generated.

-427The syntax " $\{x.\phi\}$ " does not just look like a set comprehension, it is one!
+- the new type is called T'; - $\rho$ is the type of x (inferred); - S is $\lambda x.\phi$ ; - ullet constants $Abs_T$ and $Rep_T$ are automatically generated.
+The syntax " $\{x.\phi\}$ " does not just look like a set comprehension, it is one!
 So, since the typedef syntax is based on sets, sets themselves could not have been defined using that syntax.
 This is the reason why in Isabelle/HOL, sets are a special case of a type definition.

-See Typedef.thy, which should be contained in your lsabelle distribution.
-Or, if you only have an Isabelle executable, you can find the sources here:

-'''

-http://isabelle.in.tum.de/library/

-'''

-Isabelle Syntax for Pair Example

-'''

-constdefs

-Pair_Rep :: ['a, 'b] => ['a, 'b] => bool

-"Pair_Rep == (%a b. %x y. x=a & y=b)"

-'''

-428In Isabelle theory files, consts is the keyword preceding a sequence of constant declarations (i.e., this is where the Σ is defined), and defs is the keyword preceding the axioms that define these constants (i.e., this is where the A is defined).

-constdefs combines the two, i.e. it allows for a sequence of both constant declarations and definitions.
-When the constdefs syntax is used to define a constant c, then the identifier c_def is generated automatically.
-E.g.
+See Typedef.thy, which should be contained in your Isabelle distribution.
+Or, if you only have an Isabelle executable, you can find the sources here: Isabelle Syntax for Pair Example constdefs In Isabelle theory files, consts is the keyword preceding a sequence of constant declarations (i.e., this is where the $\Sigma$ is defined), and defs is the keyword preceding the axioms that define these constants (i.e., this is where the A is defined). constdefs combines the two, i.e. it allows for a sequence of both constant declarations and definitions.
+When the constdefs syntax is used to define a constant c, then the identifier $c-def$ is generated automatically.
+E.g. will bind id\def to $id \equiv \lambda x.x$ .

-'''

-constdefs

-id :: "'a => 'a"

-"id == %x. x"

-'''

-will bind id_def to $id \equiv \lambda x.x$.